-Once I got to the halfway point of my first pregnancy and realized,” Holy hell, this kid has got to come out of me somehow,” I’ve been freaked out by labor and delivery.
-A 7 or 8 pound human has to come out of your…down there?
+Once I got to the halfway point of my first pregnancy and realized, “Holy hell, this kid has got to come out of me somehow,” I’ve been freaked out by labor and delivery.
+A 7 or 8 pound human has to come out of your vagina?
 How will it ever be the same?
-How will it look?

 A new Psychology Today article discusses the (what else?) psychological and physical effects childbirth has on new moms’ sex lives.
 It doesn’t paint a pretty picture, but it does discuss the effects a vaginal birth has on sex versus a C-section.
-With C-sections becoming an ever more popular choice (one it’ll looks like I’ll be visiting twice), it reports that 55% of new moms who had a C-section were dissatisfied with their sex lifes, while 70% of new moms who had vaginal births were unsatisfied.
+With C-sections becoming an ever more prevalent (one it’ll looks like I’ll be visiting twice), it reports that 55% of new moms who had a C-section were dissatisfied with their sex lifes, while 70% of new moms who had vaginal births were unsatisfied.

 What about you?
 Was your sex life one of your biggest worries about having a baby?
 Did your sex life change at all?
 Tell me about it in the comments.
 (And feel free to be anonymous!
 Let’s have an honest discussion about what REALLY goes down after a baby.)